x-square/analytics/24-01-data-analytics.md

 Executive summaries are used across a wide variety of businesses and typically include the following elements:

-#### Project title

-A project's theme is incorporated into the executive summary title to create an immediate connection with the target audience.
+- **Project theme** is incorporated into the executive summary title to create an immediate connection with the target audience.

-#### Problem

-A statement that focuses on the need or concern being targeted or addressed by the project.
+- **Problem statement** focuses on the need or concern being targeted or addressed by the project.
 Note that the problem can also be referred to as the hypothesis that you’re trying to prove through data analysis.

-#### Solution

-This statement summarizes a project’s main goal.
+- **Solution statement** summarizes a project’s main goal.
 In this section, actions are described that address the concerns outlined in the problem statement.

-#### Details or key insights

-The purpose of this section is to provide any additional background information that may assist the target audience in understanding the project's objectives.
+- **Details or key insights** are to provide any additional background information that may assist the target audience in understanding the project's objectives.
 Determining what details to include depends on the intended audience.

-#### Next steps or recommendations

-Information that supports the actions the team plans to take.
+- **Next steps or recommendations** are information that supports the actions the team plans to take.
 This can also include recommendations for decision makers based on the insights gained over the course of the project.
 In this section, a data professional may also include general project reflections.
 When you are adding to this section, include at least one point for recommendations and one for the suggested next steps.

 `Any questions, please reach out`